ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/install-docker.md

 `Docker Engine` is the core software that allows you to create and run Docker containers, while `Docker Desktop` is a complete development environment that includes Docker Engine and several other tools and services for building and testing Docker applications on your local machine.

+!!! info
     Docker Desktop is the only way to install the Docker Engine on `Windows` and `macOS` operating systems.

 Docker Desktop is also available for `Linux`, although Linux users are free to install the Docker Engine separately.